litter_screening Hyperuricosuria (HUU) in the Giant Schnauzer

 Diagnosis

-Hyperuricosuria can be diagnosed by ultrasound (urate stones may not be visible on x-rays) or urine sediment analysis.
+Hyperuricosuria can be diagnosed by ultrasound or urine sediment analysis (urate stones are less dense and may not be visible on x-rays).
 The available DNA test may be used to differentiate between urate stones caused by hyperuricosuria and other conditions.

 Prognosis

 The prognosis for HUU depends on the size and number of stones.
-Some affected dogs not show clinical signs, whereas others require treatment.
+Some affected dogs may show no clinical signs, whereas others require treatment.
 Small stones may be flushed out with a urinary catheter.
-The removal of larger stones often requires surgery.
-Affected dogs can be maintained on low purine diets to prevent the formation of stones.
+Larger stones can block the urinary system leading to rapidly progressive, severe problems and even death due to kidney failure and high blood potassium levels.
+Blockage of the urinary system can rapidly become a medical emergency, often requiring surgery to save life.
+Affected dogs require a low purine diet to help minimise the formation of uric acid and therefore the formation of stones.
 Increased water intake is also often recommended.
 The medication allopurinol may be prescribed in some cases.

 Screening